fd/zettalm/README.md

 row of observations incurs O(p^2) time (see the Includ() routine).

-* enhancements over the fortran code *
+* enhancements over the fortran code

 I've added the ability to handle multiple y-variables at once, as well as online computation of means and standard deviations for all x and y variables.
-Also I've fixed bugs that were present when using the downdating functionality to remove rows from the set.
-Also I've added an extensive acceptance test-suite to allow easy refactoring.
+Also I've fixed minor bugs that were present when using the downdating functionality to remove rows from the set.

+Most importantly, I've added an extensive acceptance test-suite to allow easy refactoring.
 Execute the tests, as usual in go, with "go test -v".

-* online, but can be a moving window too *
+* online, but can be a moving window too

 Even though it only ever looks at any row once, rows are weighted, and hence rows can be deleted, if you wish, from the data set considered